SAP-archive/teched2020-DEV161/exercises/ex9/README.md

 5. Enter your email address.

 6. Click *Show Assignments*.
-  >If your user is new to your subaccount, click *Add User* in the confirmation dialog.
+  >If the user is new to your subaccount, click *Add User* in the confirmation dialog.

 7. Click *Assign Role Collection*.